joybratasarkar/SecretEcho/README.md

     Vertex AI credentials are loaded via environment variables.

-    RabbitMQ is required for async job processing .

-    The backend can be scaled horizontally since real-time communication and jobs are decoupled.
+    The backend can be scaled horizontally .

     Frontend uses Tailwind and App Router for lightweight styling and routing.